-If your doctor finds a specific cause of your tinnitus, they may be able to alleviate your symptoms by eliminating the root cause.
+If your doctor finds a specific cause of your condition, they may be able to alleviate your symptoms by eliminating the root cause.
 Like other types of conditions, diagnoses may require X-rays, tests, and laboratory work.

 Treatment methods may include:

-Were you exposed to loud noises such as gunfire, working on a flight line, working with or near explosives?
-These can all be used as a nexus to show that you had an exposure that probably caused tinnitus.
-If the tinnitus was caused by something else, there must be some link to what you are claiming caused it.
-For example, if you are claiming it was due to medications, you must be able to prove, either with documentation or through lay statements, that you took the medications you say caused the tinnitus.
+Were you in exposure to loud noises such as gunfire?
+Working on a flight line?
+Operating with or near explosives?
+These all are factors that help determine a nexus that can show you had an exposure that has causes towards your tinnitus.
+If something else causes your condition, there must be some evidence of what you are claiming.
+For example, if you are claiming it was due to medications, you must be able to prove that cause.
+This can be done either with documentation or through lay statements, that you took the medications you say caused the tinnitus.